learn-co-curriculum/dsc-k-means-clustering-lab/README.md

-# K means clustering - Lab
+# K-means Clustering - Lab

 ## Introduction

-In this lab, we'll learn how to use scikit-learn's implementation of the K-Means Clustering algorithm to analyze a dataset!
+In this lab, we'll learn how to use scikit-learn's implementation of the K-means Clustering algorithm to analyze a dataset!

 ## Objectives

 You will be able to:

-* Demonstrate an understanding of how the K-Means Clustering algorithm works
+* Demonstrate an understanding of how the K-means Clustering algorithm works
-* Perform K-Means Clustering with scikit-learn and interpret results
+* Perform K-means Clustering with scikit-learn and interpret results
 * Use metrics such as Calinski Harabaz Scores (Variance Ratios) to determine the optimal number of clusters

-## Understanding the K-Means Algorithm
+## Understanding the K-means Algorithm

-The k means clustering algorithm is an iterative algorithm that reaches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:
+The k-means clustering algorithm is an iterative algorithm that reaches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:

 - select k initial seeds
 - assign each observation to the cluster to which it is "closest"